explodinglabs/superstack/README.md

 ## Usage

-Minibase uses [Iko](https://github.com/explodinglabs/iko) for database schema migrations.
+SuperStack uses [Iko](https://github.com/explodinglabs/iko) for database schema migrations.
 On startup, a few base migrations are applied so PostgREST can function.
 After that, you’re free to evolve the database however you like.